AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 **November 29th, 2023**
 - `apiProxy()` now accepts `"documentSandbox"` as a parameter, instead of `"script"`.
+- `manifest.json` now accepts `"documentSandbox"` in lieu of the `"script"` property for the document sandbox entry point.
+This requires the `"@adobe/ccweb-add-on-scripts"` dependency to be updated to version `"^1.1.0"` or newer in the `package.json` file.
 - `addOnSandboxSdk` is now imported from `"add-on-sdk-document-sandbox"` (it used to be `"AddOnScriptSdk"`).
 - `editor` and other modules are now imported from `"express-document-sdk"` (it used to be `"express"`).
 - The `webpack.config.js` file has been updated to reflect the new imports (see the `externals` object) in both the `express-grids-addon` and `express-addon-document-api-template` projects.